GarettKaube/CanadianNewsDataPipeline/README.md

 - Sentiment_Analysis: scheduled at 5 pm UTC every day to analyze a batch of articles.
 The dag will wait 2 hours for the batch to complete
 - load_sentiment: If the batch from Sentiment_Analysis took to long to process, this DAG can be ran manually to load the results

+## Running the dashboard
+Once there is loaded sentiment scores in Postgres, the dashboard can be launched with ```python -m streamlit run src/sentiment_dashboard.py```.